jakubmonhart/package2vec/README.md

 List of all packages installable from pypi: https://pypi.org/simple/ .

-Information about individual packages can be  https://pypi.org/pypi/'package'/json.
+Information about individual packages:  https://pypi.org/pypi/'package'/json.

 `src/data/parse_requirements.py` parses all available (dependencies of some python packages are not stated within pypi information) dependencies.
 Sample of parsed dependencies: